sofi12321/SNN_image_classification/README.md

 | Fashion-MNIST | SNN   | 0.86     | 0.86      | 0.87   | 0.86     |
 | Fashion-MNIST | CNN   | 0.86     | 0.86      | 0.86   | 0.86     |

-The training time for 1 epoch was more than 1.5 times longer for the SNN model.

 ## Requirements